I saw a headline the other day that said: “15 Amazing Health Benefits of Wine”. Wow! Wouldn’t we all love to keep reading that one?

 Your adrenal glands sit on top of your kidneys.
 These triangular shaped glands are small, but have large responsibilities.
 They produce essential hormones that impact many of your body’s functions, including metabolism and regulating the stress response.

 Some of the hormones produced by the adrenals are essential to survival – you can’t live without them!
-Learn what the adrenal gland function is and understand their importance in order to appreciate everything they do for your health.
+Learn more about adrenal gland function, and everything these glands do for your health.

 When the hormones produced by your adrenal glands are out of balance, your health can suffer.
 Low levels can cause chronic fatigue, weight loss, muscle weakness, lack of appetite and abdominal pain, irritability, joint pain, irregular periods, and low blood pressure.